Namibia

 Walvis Bay

-If you are attracted to Africa and all that this magnificent continent has to offer, I urge you to consider Namibia.
-As I detailed above, it has much of what visitors seek out from Africa but without the big fancy cities of South Africa or the well honed safari tours of Botswana.
-It really is authentic Africa.
+If you are drawn to Africa, I encourage you to visit Namibia.
+Namibia has much of what visitors seek out from Africa.
+However, it doesn’t have the big fancy cities of South Africa.
+Nor does it have the well-honed safari tours of Botswana.
+It really is authentic Africa and a land of excitement and adventure for all ages

 error